 - Don’t Share or Invest: If an app or website isn’t regulated by SEBI or another major authority, don’t enter your bank details, Aadhaar, passport, or send a single rupee.

 - Ignore “Urgent” Offers: High-pressure messages about “limited time bonuses” or “guaranteed returns” are designed to rush your decision.
-Take a breath—a real investment never acts desperate.
+Take a breath—a real investment never acts desperately.

 - Check Their License: Search the company name in official databases (SEBI, RBI).
 If you can’t find proof, it’s not legit.